 The best paint brand for furniture, in my opinion, will be water-based.
 It’s all about the cleanup.
 Let’s face it.
 Ain’t nobody got time for the messy and smelly chemicals it takes to clean equipment and brushes with oil-based paints.
 Today’s water-based furniture paints have been proven to be very durable, and with ease of use, they have become the go-to in furniture painting.

 2. Is the paint highly pigmented?

-The best paint brand for furniture should be highly pigmented.
+The paint should be highly pigmented.
 With more pigmentation comes better coverage.
 With better coverage means less work.
 Why wouldn’t you want a paint that covers in 2 coats and not 3?
 Back in the day, I painted almost every piece with no less than 3 coats.
 Today’s furniture paint with high-quality ingredients will cover most surfaces with 2 coats.
 With dark colors, it’s possible to get coverage with 1 coat.
 Unheard of, right?
 I’ve done it!

-3. Can the furniture paint be reactivated with water?
+3. Can the paint be reactivated with water?

 With all the artistic designs you see in furniture painting today, it’s important to find water-based paint that reactivates with water for blending the colors.
 Not all furniture paints are created equal.
 Believe me; I’ve tried a lot.
 This especially helps when you have an oops!
 You know, when you splattered paint or your dog decided she needed some highlights in her tail.
 I know your laughing too.
 Ha!
 It’s the same way with painting your toenails.
 We all know the only way to fix that is to start over.
 With water-activated paint, you can spray mist it with water and correct it with your brush in most cases.